Journal Policies

 The journal is led by a Managing Editor selected based on their research background and ties to academia, and an Editorial Board composed of seven members, who are world-class academics and researchers.

 The ILR will consider articles previously published on preprint servers.
 In such cases, the author’s copyright of material, preprint or published article, must always be made clear.
-The author must declare the preprint’s availability on the submission of the article (in the ‘Notes to Editor’ section in the submissions process online) and be prepared to provide a copy to us, if requested.
+The author must declare the preprint’s availability on the submission of the article (in the “Comments to the Editor” section in the submissions process online) and be prepared to provide a copy to the Editorial Team, if requested.
 Please note that double-anonymous review anonymity cannot guaranteed with the existence of the author’s article/research hosted on a preprint server.
-The ILR may request that sufficient notable changes/revisions are made to the preprint version and that these are highlighted at the point of the article’s submission to the journal.
-Should the final article be published in the ILR, the journal team shall request for the preprint version of the article to be updated with the DOI of the published article and that a statement is attached to the preprint version to inform readers of the article’s final published form and location.
+The Editorial Team may request that sufficient notable changes/revisions are made to the preprint version and that these be highlighted at the point of the article’s submission to the journal.
+Should the final article be published in the ILR, the journal team shall request that the preprint version of the article be updated with the DOI of the published article and that a statement be attached to the preprint version to inform readers of the article’s final published form and location.

 Business practices